wdi-sg/activerecord-intro/readme.md

 > Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system. - Taken from AR docs

-## ActiveRecord
+## Active Record

-ActiveRecord is like a library that implements the Active record pattern in Ruby.
+Active Record is like a library that implements the Active record pattern in Ruby.

-In order to use ActiveRecord in our Ruby code to manipulate data in a database, we need to be able to talk about the **models** of our data.
+In order to use Active Record in our Ruby code to manipulate data in a database, we need to be able to talk about the **models** of our data.

 But before we even do that, we have to decide on what our data is!
 How much of the real world are we going to attempt to represent in our programs?
 What data do our programs need to fulfill their purpose?
 To be able to think about how to model our data, we need a process where we can precisely identify what we need represented in our programs as data.